spacecatpixel/lokidocs/RunServiceNodeAsService.md

 Your Loki daemon should start as a service on every reboot.

 ## How to update Loki binaries when running daemon as a service

 To update your Loki node, a process like the one found at [Full Guide on Service Nodes - Updating loki](https://github.com/loki-project/Meta/blob/master/SNFullGuide.md#updating-loki) can be followed.
-The main inconvenient of this method is that lokid.service file has to be edited on every update as the Loki daemon file path is changed.
-Then, we are forced to run several additional steps that are  otherwise unnecessary.
-Because of this, two Loki daemon updating methods are described:
+The main inconvenience of this method is that lokid.service file has to be edited on every update as the Loki daemon file path is changed.
+So we are forced to run several additional steps that are  otherwise unnecessary.
+Because of this, two Loki daemon updating methods are described below:
 - ["Full Guide on Service Nodes - Updating loki" section like method](RunServiceNodeAsService.md#full-guide-on-service-nodes-updating-loki-section-like-method)
 - [Updating Loki binaries without editing lokid.service file method](RunServiceNodeAsService.md#updating-loki-binaries-without-editing-lokidservice-file-method)

-### "Full Guide on Service Nodes - Updating loki" section like method  ###
+### "Full Guide on Service Nodes - Updating loki"###

 Connect to your server via SSH and: